20 sustainable travel tips to keep in mind for your next trip

-This leafy, liveable and very loveable city is green in more ways than one.
+This leafy, liveable and very loveable city is conscious in more ways than one.
 Walking along the banks of the sparkling Ljubljana river is one of Europe’s greatest pleasures, and as you watch the flow of cyclists and pedestrians around you it’s not hard to see why this is one of the continent’s most sustainable destinations.

 The city makes excellent use of its show stopping river; using it to produce clean drinking water without any technological processes.
 There’s never any need to buy single-use plastic bottles when the city’s abundant drinking fountains provide free refreshment all year round.
 Ljubljana is also the first capital in the EU to make a pledge to become fully zero-waste.
-And has preserved its public green areas like no other.
+And has preserved its public areas like no other.

 Image source:Kenzie De Schepper / Unsplash